ana-512-git/wizard-card-game-XAMK/README.md

 # Merlin's Demon War
-A desktop card game, where you have to defeat an enemy using attack cards, which I developed in the XAMK Intro to Game Creation course.
+A desktop card game, where you have to defeat an enemy using attack cards, which I developed as an assignment for the XAMK Intro to Game Creation course.

 ## Description
 In this fast-paced, card-based duel of magic and strategy, you step into the robes of a powerful wizard, battling relentless demons in a test of wit and resourcefulness.
 Your deck holds the key to survival—drag and drop spell cards to unleash devastating attacks, cast protective wards, or restore your dwindling health.
 Each move comes at a cost, forcing you to balance aggression with patience.
 Will you press the attack or bide your time, gathering resources for a game-changing play?
 Every choice shapes your fate in this high-stakes battle of sorcery and survival!

 ## How to play
 ### Controls
 Left click and hold to pick up and move a card from the dealt deck.
-The player's deck is the one on theleft, with it's cards facing upwards.
+The player's deck is the one on the left, with its cards facing upwards.

 ![alt text](https://github.com/ana-512-git/wizard-card-game-XAMK/blob/main/readme-media/gameplay.png)